CaretakerGob/studio/src/context/PROJECT_PROGRESS.md

 - Add a bestiary/monster manual section.
 - Implement game rule references or a digital rulebook section (current "How to Play" serves this, but could be enhanced).
 - Implement Hunter's Nexus "Session Display Preferences" (toggle tool visibility, compact mode).
-- **Markdown Rendering**: Further improve Markdown display on "How to Play" page if more complex elements (e.g., non-shop tables, nested lists) are desired.
+- **Markdown Rendering**: Clarify if `Rotb_rulebook_dropdown_structure.md` should only define structure while content comes from the main rulebook, or if it's the sole source for "How to Play".
 - Further mobile optimization for all pages.
 - Caching strategies for Google Sheet data.
 - Address any remaining warnings from the build process.
 - Refine UI/UX across all pages based on testing.